AI Trail Analysis

 Easy · Out & Back · 2.8 mi · Wallkill Valley, NJ

-The Pochuck Boardwalk offers an exceptionally accessible and scenic wetland experience, perfect for families and wildlife enthusiasts.
+The Appalachian Trail: Pochuck Boardwalk offers an exceptionally accessible and scenic wetland experience perfect for all ages and abilities, boasting abundant wildlife and beautiful views.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.